nanographs/scan-visualizer/PROJECT_STATUS.md

 The Scan Visualizer is a complete, well-tested, and thoroughly documented application that provides excellent user experience across all devices while maintaining all its sophisticated simulation capabilities.

 **Key Achievements**:
-- ✅ All 28 features preserved and enhanced
+- ✅ All 30 features complete (including SEM image support)
+- ✅ Unified simulation pipeline for generated and image patterns
+- ✅ Visual pattern gallery with 15 total patterns (6 SEM + 9 generated)
 - ✅ Mobile-optimized with touch-friendly interface
+- ✅ Displacement heatmap fixed for non-square aspect ratios
+- ✅ Nanographs branding with link to nanographs.io
 - ✅ Comprehensive testing prevents regressions
 - ✅ Complete documentation for users and developers
-- ✅ Performance optimized for all devices
+- ✅ Performance optimized (max resolution 2048 for responsiveness)
 - ✅ Future-proof architecture with clear maintenance path

 **Ready for**: Production deployment, user training, and ongoing maintenance.